wintwah-lwin/cp1404practicals/prac_02/REFLECTION.md

 ## What are you doing really well for practicals in this subject?

-Ensuring my code follows the instruction
+Ensuring my code follows the instructions